necst/necst-guide/source/content/roles.rst

 Post-doctorate Researchers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Post-doctorate researchers hold a PhD degree, and are in the NECSTLab to continue working on their research.
-You can recognize them because they think they have they authority to whip every student in the lab with an ever-increasing amount of work.
+You can recognize them because they think that they have the authority to whip every student in the lab with an ever-increasing amount of work.

 * `Marco Lattuada`_
 * `Federico Maggi`_